 Connecting over the air to get a Mesh network is most effective in dual-band models of the same or close Wi-Fi class and especially 100 megabit models because a 5 GHz backhaul connection is likely to be even faster than over cable.
 For example, ideal kits start with Carrier while adding the necessary number of Explorers or Buddy 5.

 If you rely entirely on Mesh Wi-Fi rather than wire, it is advisable to limit the maximum number of Keenetic devices on the network to five, including the Main Router.
 In most cases, models with the same port and Wi-Fi network speeds will suffice.
 But when it is not the gigabit Ethernet and Wi-Fi speed that is important, but the budget and the coverage area, the low-cost dual-band model Keenetic Explorer (KN-1611), or even single-band Starter (KN-1111) will do.
-Two entry-level routers can easily turn into the Mesh Wi-Fi System with seamless roaming, WPA3 security, network segmentation, and centralized management.
+Two entry-level routers can easily turn into a Mesh Wi-Fi System with seamless roaming, WPA3 security, network segmentation, and centralized management.